-Dr. Brooke Grindlinger serves as the Chief Scientific Officer of Scientific Programs and The Blavatnik Awards for Young Scientists at The New York Academy of Sciences.
-In this role, Brooke leads strategic development and scientific oversight of the Academy's international portfolio of scientific workshops, conferences, symposia, and related multimedia publications across the broad spectrum of Life Sciences, Physical Sciences, Sustainability, Computer Science, and Engineering.
+Dr. Brooke Grindlinger serves as the Chief Scientific Officer, Scientific Programs and Awards, at the New York Academy of Sciences.
+In this role, Brooke leads strategic development and scientific oversight of the Academy's international portfolio of scientific conferences and related multimedia publications across the broad spectrum of Life Sciences, Physical Sciences, Chemistry, Sustainability, Computer Science, and Engineering.
 Through this platform — and via strategic alliances with external organizations, foundations, and individuals — the Academy convenes leading international scientists from academia, industry, and government sectors in focused efforts to catalyze advances in science, medicine, engineering, and innovation for the benefit of society.

 Brooke received her Bachelor of Science (First Class Honours) degree and PhD in molecular and microbial biosciences from the University of Sydney, Australia, studying the pathogenesis of the tuberculosis-causing organism Mycobacterium tuberculosis and ways in which to boost the efficacy of the tuberculosis vaccine.
 For this postgraduate work, Brooke was the recipient of an Australian Postgraduate Award.

 To view Brooke’s Speaker Reel, please visit: https://vimeo.com/382028644